Amicus/end-dash/README.md

-EndDash
+Getting Started
 =======

-EndDash is a bindings-aware client-side templating framework built on top of valid HTML.
+EndDash is a two-way binding javascript templating framework built on top of semantic HTML

 In its current release, EndDash relies on Backbone objects.
 See [the dependency section](#dependencies) for further details.

 ([Documentation](#documentation) is below)

-## Getting Started
+## Setting up

 Install EndDash and install grunt helper